holoviz/lumen/docs/how_to/chain_python.md

 :::

 ## Overview
 The primary tool to create a branch of a Lumen pipeline is to use the `pipeline.chain` method.
-By chaining the `Pipeline` we can apply new processing steps while retaining the shared computations up to that branching point.
+By chaining the `Pipeline` we can apply new processing steps while retaining the shared computations up to that point.

 ## Initiating the pipeline